refinedev/refine/documentation/tutorial/authentication/logging-in-out/index.md

 Then, we'll mount our `<Login />` component and pass it to the `<Authenticated />` component as the `fallback` prop in our `src/App.tsx` file.

-Try to add the following lines to your `src/App.tsx` file:
+Update your `src/App.tsx` file by adding the following lines:

 ```tsx title="src/App.tsx"
 import { Refine, Authenticated } from "@refinedev/core";